brunopostle/ifcmerge/README.md

 This whitepaper shows why you might want to use *Native IFC* for your work: https://github.com/brunopostle/ifcmerge/blob/main/docs/whitepaper.rst

-This video presentation shows interactive use of ifcmerge in the BlenderBIM application: https://peertube.linuxrocks.online/w/jotEqADodmuYz8J1Sku7B2
+This video presentation shows interactive use of ifcmerge in the BonsaiBIM application: https://peertube.linuxrocks.online/w/jotEqADodmuYz8J1Sku7B2

 ## Quickstart